UltraVisual/generator-requirejs-mocha-karma/readme.md

-# Console Plugin Generator
+# Requirejs / Mocha / Karma Generator

-Generator for html5 console plugins.

 ## Requirements
 To use this generator you will need to have Yeoman, Node.js and NPM installed.
 You can do so through Homebrew.